pwliwanow/fdb-pubsub/README.md

 - No performance tests were performed as of now.
 Currently - with default settings - having up to 10 consumers and 1000 partitions should be perfectly fine.

 # Quickstart
-FDB-PubSub provides both Java and Scala API provided.
+FDB-PubSub provides both Java and Scala API.
 Java API is present in package `com.github.pwliwanow.fdb.pubsub.javadsl` and Scala API is present in `com.github.pwliwanow.fdb.pubsub.scaladsl`.
 Module `example` contains small examples written in Java and in Scala.

 ### Dependency
 To get started with FDB-PubSub add the following dependency with SBT: